kbase/kb_sdk/doc/kb_sdk_make_ui.md

   ]
 }
 ```
-and pass an object looking like this to the implementation function:
+and passes an object looking like this to the implementation function:
 ```json
 {
   "assemblies": [